 Oiliness of the beans

-The more oily the beans, the more rancid oils will accumulate behind and around the dispersion screen.
-Hence, you may need to backflush more frequently.
+The more oily the beans, the more rancid oils will accumulate behind and around the grouphead’s dispersion screen on the espresso machine.
+Hence, you may need to backflush the grouphead more frequently.

-Finer grinds, especially powder resulting from an inconsistent grind, will accumulate behind the the dispersion screen.
-Hence, you may need to backflush more frequently.
+Finer grinds, especially powder resulting from an inconsistent grind, will accumulate behind the the dispersion screen of your espresso machine.
+Hence, you may need to backflush the espresso machine’s grouphead more frequently.

 Amount and type of detergent used